xotonic/mts/README.md

 due to potential bugs in application logic.
 Use of the 1st option would lead to a lot of ALTER TYPE operations in future which involves high risks and reduces flexibility.

-Due to a few amount of currently supported currencies the second way has been considered more appropriate.
+Due to a few amount of currently supported currencies the hybrid of 1st and 2nd ways has been considered to be more appropriate.
+Currently, MySQL MEMORY engine does not support foreign keys checks on inserts and updates so the testing for existence of a currency is moved on application layer.

 Also, assume the similar implementation of the operation in PostgreSQL:
 >The problem is that changing the member list for an ENUM column